Sunlight: Composition and power

+The sunlight reaching Earth's surface is 49.4% infrared, 42.3% visible, and 8% ultraviolet.

+It is sometimes asserted that the Sun's maximum output is in the visible range.
+However, this statement is a misconception based on only seeing the solar spectral irradiance plotted on a per-wavelength basis.
+When plotted that way, the power spectral density of sunlight peaks at a wavelength of about 501 nm, which is in the visible range.
+However, the solar spectral irradiance can with equal validity be calculated on a per-frequency basis, in which case the maximum is at 3.40e14 Hz, corresponding to a wavelength of about 882 nm, which is in the near infrared (Infrared-A) range.
+Counterintuitively, it is not meaningful to assert that the solar output is greatest at some precise location in the spectrum.

 Published tables

 Tables of direct solar radiation on various slopes from 0 to 60 degrees north latitude, in calories per square centimetre, issued in 1972 and published by Pacific Northwest Forest and Range Experiment Station, Forest Service, U.S. Department of Agriculture, Portland, Oregon, USA, appear on the web.

 Intensity in the Solar System

-Different bodies of the Solar System receive light of an intensity inversely proportional to the square of their distance from Sun.
+Different bodies of the Solar System receive light of an intensity inversely proportional to the square of their distance from the Sun.

 A table comparing the amount of solar radiation received by each planet in the Solar System at the top of its atmosphere:

 The actual brightness of sunlight that would be observed at the surface also depends on the presence and composition of an atmosphere.
 For example, Venus's thick atmosphere reflects more than 60% of the solar light it receives.
 The actual illumination of the surface is about 14,000 lux, comparable to that on Earth "in the daytime with overcast clouds".

 Sunlight on Mars would be more or less like daylight on Earth during a slightly overcast day, and, as can be seen in the pictures taken by the rovers, there is enough diffuse sky radiation that shadows would not seem particularly dark.
 Thus, it would give perceptions and "feel" very much like Earth daylight.
 The spectrum on the surface is slightly redder than that on Earth, due to scattering by reddish dust in the Martian atmosphere.